 A very powerful weapon in my arsenal is swing-line and a grapple that I can throw great distances.
 This gives me the ability to cross battlefields in new ways with a previously unattainable rapidity.
 It also gives me a ranged attack I didn’t have before.
 Where criminals once were able to determine my approximate location and begin an encirclement forcing my tactics faster than I would like, I can now appear from virtually any direction – I have gained a strong appreciation for aerial attacks.
 A target forced to defend itself while looking up is much less stable and much more easily disoriented.

 Sudden changes in visibility are further upsetting to my targets.
 When no amount of lights can counteract a thick smoke cloud, or when a flash attack causes temporary blindness, a target on the fighting defensive suddenly wants nothing more than to beat a hasty retreat.
 That is how I want them thinking.
 I want them to be looking for exits the moment they realize it’s me, whoever they think “me” is.
-If they are looking for exits, they are easier to manipulate, ambush, and eliminate.
+If they are thinking about exits, they are easier to manipulate, ambush, and eliminate.

 Finally, I find that clear and evident pain is useful.
 When dealing with a number of pests, sudden, unexpected, severe pain in one arouses panic in the rest.